Virginia-Pennsylvania Boundary

 The company was formed by members of the Virginia gentry, who wisely included Governor Dinwiddie and the influential merchant in London John Hanbury.
 Under the terms of the initial grant, in exchange for settling 100 families and building a fort within seven years, the company would earn its first 200,000 acres.

 Thomas Lee, a member of the Ohio Company, was Acting Governor in Virginia in late 1749 after Governor William Gooch returned to England.
-Lee wrote the governor of Pennsylvania to about the Ohio Company's plans to "to erect and Garrison a Fort to protect our trade (from the French) and that of the neighboring Colonies, and a month later added in another letter:5
+Lee wrote the governor of Pennsylvania to alert him about the Ohio Company's plans to "to erect and Garrison a Fort to protect our trade (from the French) and that of the neighboring Colonies."
+Building a fort and maintaining a garrison sufficient to protect the settlements was a requirement of the grant made to the Ohio Company.

 I have found it necessary to write to the Lords of the Treasury desiring their Lordships to obtain the King's Order for running the dividing Line betwixt this Colony and Yours, else many difficultys will arise upon the seating the Large Grants to the Westward of the Mountains.